toukirkhan/toukirkhan/README.md

 - Delivered workshops on Git, GitHub, Copilot, and APIs for several students.
 - Volunteered for several [CodeDays](https://www.codeday.org/) organized in India, providing dedicated support for success!
 - Organized [GDG DevFest Bhilai 2023](https://x.com/toukirkhan_/status/1743563671438303423?s=20) with 350+ attendees.
-- Supported several Hackathons, Conferences, and Meetups in Central India being a Campus Expert.
+- Supported several Hackathons, Conferences, and Meetups in Central India as a GitHub Campus Expert.

 ## Languages and tools